patrikduch/backend-test/README.md

 Ensure that PostgreSQL is running on the specified port.
 This is the default port for PostgreSQL, but it can be customized if necessary in the PostgreSQL configuration file.

+## Redis

+**Redis** is used for caching and message queuing to enhance performance.

+- **Port:** `6379`

+Redis should be running on the specified port.
+This is the default port for Redis.
+Similar to PostgreSQL, the port can be changed if needed by editing the Redis configuration settings.